-Applicants who desire to audit courses as a part of their objective must provide the course number(s) and course name(s) with their application.
+Applicants who desire to participate in courses as a part of their objective must provide the course number(s) and course name(s) with their application.
 That information is available in the Bulletin of the Duke University School of Nursing.
-Approval for auditing courses at DUSON is at the discretion of the professor.
-Thus, auditing courses is not guaranteed as a part of your program.
+Approval for course participation at DUSON is at the discretion of the professor.
+Thus,course participation is not guaranteed as a part of your program.

-Visiting scholars cannot audit a course that is already in session.
-It is recommended that scholars desiring to audit courses start their program before the beginning of the semester.
+Visiting scholars cannot participate in courses that are already in session.
+It is recommended that scholars desiring to participate in courses start their program before the beginning of the semester.
 If approved, the scholar must be in attendance the first day the course is offered.